 Some of the questions have been taken from past May exams of MA3614 and some questions are from past class tests.
 The format of the past May exams was answer 3 from 4 in 3 hours with each question worth 20 marks.
 Hence if a question given here was worth 10 marks then as a percentage this was worth 16.7%.
 Up to December 2019 the length of the past class tests was 70 or 75 minutes.
-The class tests in January 2021, December 2021 and December 2022 were 90 minutes.
+The class tests in January 2021, December 2021, December 2022 and December 2023 were 90 minutes.
+(I do not include any questions from the January 2021 or May 2021 exams as these were online at-home exams, due to covid, the format of the questions was a little different.)
 In all cases students had to answer all questions in the class test to get full marks and the sub-marks added to 100 marks.
 In some questions the term harmonic appears and the connection between analytic functions and harmonic functions is likely to be covered in about week 5.
-Techniques to express "in terms of z only" is likely also to be done in week 5 in the lectures.
+Techniques to express "in terms of z only" is likely also to be done in week 5 in the lectures or possibly slightly before.

-1. Let $z_1, z_2, \ldots, z_n$ be points in the complex plane and let
+1. Let z_1, z_2, \ldots, z_n be points in the complex plane and let